 📆 How Often Should You Change Reverse Osmosis Filters?

 *Note that filter replacement schedule will vary depending on usage and local water conditions

-A carbon filter usually has a lifespan of 6 to 9 months, after which it will require replacing.
+An activated carbon filter has a lifespan of 6 to 9 months.

-At the heart of all reverse osmosis systems is the reverse osmosis membrane.
-This is the most important filter in the entire system, and is responsible for removing the majority of impurities, both dissolved and surface contaminants, from water.
+At the heart of all reverse osmosis systems is the reverse osmosis membrane, which removes the majority of total dissolved solids.

-You need to replace the reverse osmosis membrane after an average of 2 years, with some lasting up to 4 years.
+Replace the reverse osmosis membrane after an average of 2 years.

 Carbon Post/ Polishing Filter